Kiln AI Docs

 When you find a pattern of bugs, use to create samples of correct input/output pairs.
 Add these to your training set to fix the behaviour the next time you train.

-Use Kiln's to anyone on your team to contribute to model quality with feedback, data generation and quality.
+Use Kiln's to allow anyone on your team to contribute to model quality with feedback, data generation and quality.
 Our UI is designed for anyone, and does not require command line or coding skills.